 Specific results of the visual inspection are summarized below.
-All photographs referenced are provided in Appendix B. The weather on the day of the inspection was partly cloudy with periods of sun and temperatures ranging from 55° F at 0730 hrs to a high of 63° F in midafternoon.
-Local weather reported total precipitation (rain) of 0.16 inches for the previous day and night.
+Photographs are provided in Appendix B. The weather on the day of the inspection was cloudy with short periods of sun and temperatures ranging from 57° F at 0730 hrs to a high of 59° F in midafternoon.
+Local weather reported total precipitation (rain) of 0.67 inches for the date occurring overnight and early morning, but rain did not fall during the inspection.
+The ground surface in the drainage areas were wet and soggy under truck travel as typically shown in Photographs 34 and 40.

-SDB: The SDB appeared in good condition. basin slopes and entrance flume with vegetation recently cut as shown in Photographs 1 and 2.
+SDB: The SDB appeared in good condition.
+Basin slopes and intake screens are shown in Photographs 1, 2 and 4.
 The pump control panel is shown in Photograph 3.
-The basin intake screen was unblocked as shown in Photograph 3.
+Pumps 1 and 2 were tagged out of service at the time of the inspection.
+DTE later reported that service was restored.
+The basin intake screen was unblocked as shown in Photograph 2.

 Landfill Final Cover: Closed work area phases were inspected including slopes.
-Conditions appeared generally good considering agreements approved with the MDEQ allowing trees remaining along and on the downstream slope at the north end of the Landfill, predominately in historical Areas A and B. These slopes were observed from the perimeter toe and along the top of slope from the landfill cover.
-Photographs 12, 14, 15, and 16 in background areas show slope vegetation and some of the slope conditions of closed landfill along the north and northeast sides of the landfill.
-Greater detail of trees on outside slopes was provided in the 2018 inspection.
-The non-historical areas, such as Areas C, D1 and D2, typically shown in Photographs 24 through 28, have no or minor woody vegetation present.
-These cover and slope area are well vegetated and appear very stable.
-The closed area locations are identified on Figure 1 and listed in Table 2.
+Conditions appeared generally good considering agreements approved with the MDEQ allowing trees remaining along and on the downstream slope at the north end of the Landfill, predominately in historical Areas A and B. These slopes were observed from the perimeter toe and intermittently along the top of slope from the landfill cover.
+Photograph 16 shows typical tree growth and ground vegetation on the outside slope of the closed landfill along the north and northeast sides of the landfill.
+Greater detail of trees and vegetation on outside slopes was provided in the 2018 inspection.
+The top cover of historical areas A and B were well vegetated with occasional small woody vegetation recently cut, as typically shown in Photograph 40.

+The non-historical areas, such as Areas C, D1 and D2 had no or minor woody vegetation present.
+These cover and slope areas are well vegetated and appear very stable.
+The closed and active areas locations are identified on Figure 1 and listed in Table 2.